Frequently Asked Questions

 Manage content in native mobile apps

 In addition to your iOS and Android apps for selling cars, you might also have a website that people visit from various mobile devices.
-If you don’t have a native mobile app, you can launch a mobile-optimized website instead.
+If users don’t have a native mobile app installed, they can open a mobile-optimized website instead.

 A mobile CMS could help manage content for this website by supporting content delivery to all possible screen sizes, aspect ratios, and resolutions across smartphones and tablets.